Camp Chapman attack: Humam Khalil Abu-Mulal al-Balawi

 Al-Balawi, 32, was a Jordanian doctor who worked at a clinic for Palestinian refugee women and children in the Marka refugee camp near Amman, Jordan.
 He was an al-Qaeda sympathizer from the town of Zarqa, the home town of Jordanian militant Islamist Abu Musab al-Zarqawi.
 He was married and had two daughters.
 Islamist websites, as well as some newspapers, characterized the attacker as a triple agent, someone who is believed to be a double agent by the intelligence organization he infiltrates.

 Al-Balawi had a history of supporting violent Islamist causes online under the pseudonym Abu Dujana al-Khurasani.
 Al-Balawi became an administrator and a well-known contributor for al-Hesbah, an online jihadist forum.
 He had tried to rehabilitate the image of al-Zarqawi in Jordan after the 2005 Amman bombings.
 Jarrett Brachman, the former director of research at West Point's Combating Terrorism Center, said "since at least 2007, [Abu Dujana had] become one of the most prominent al-Qaida jihadist pundits."

 Al-Balawi was arrested by Jordanian intelligence in January 2009 and held for three days.
 During al-Balawi's questioning, Jordanian intelligence officials threatened to have him jailed and end his medical career, and they hinted they could cause problems for his family.
 Al-Balawi was told that if he cooperated, his slate would be wiped clean and his family left alone.
 After this episode, the GID and CIA believed they had turned al-Balawi into a double agent.
-A plan was developed for al-Bawali to infiltrate al-Qaeda in the Federally Administered Tribal Areas in Pakistan, along the Afghan border.
+A plan was developed for al-Balawi to infiltrate al-Qaeda in the Federally Administered Tribal Areas in Pakistan, along the Afghan border.
 In March 2009, al-Balawi left Jordan and arrived in Peshawar, Pakistan, and made his way into the tribal areas.
 The CIA took over the management of al-Balawi from the Jordanians sometime in the second half of 2009, dictating how and when the informant would meet his handlers, according to current and former U.S. intelligence officers.